SEVEN Networks: Open Channel

 The Open Channel software product line focuses on mobile traffic management and optimization.
 There are Open Channel products for wireless signaling optimization, carrier network policy enforcement, and mobile data offloading.

-Open Channel was launched in February 2011 to help carriers manage the impact of push technology for message notifications on their networks.
-It works by monitoring all requests for data from smartphone applications, such as Facebook, email, Twitter, which make up two hundreds of requests per hour, with only a small fraction of them actually returning data.
+Open Channel was launched in February 2011, as a service for carriers to manage the impact of push technology for message notifications on their networks.
+It works by monitoring requests for data from smartphone applications, such as Facebook, email and Twitter, which make up approximately two hundred of requests per hour, with only a small fraction of them actually returning data.

-The platform acts as a buffer in the network, determining when content for a particular app is available and then allowing the phone to get that content.
+The platform acts as a buffer in the network, determining when content for a particular app is available and then allowing the phone access to that content.
 Early tests estimated mobile devices might reduce their time on a network by up to 40 percent and mobile traffic by up to 70 percent while boosting battery life by up to 25 percent.
+These numbers have not been updated since.

 Open Channel is transparent to connected applications and requires no changes or special integration by mobile developers.
 It does not require changes to the network and can work with new standards for fast network dormancy, smart signaling and other network optimizations.
 In February 2011, Open Channel received the GSMA Global Mobile Award for Best Mobile Technology Breakthrough in 2011.

 In February 2013, Open Channel added offerings for policy enforcement and offloading.
-Also in early 2013, Toronto-based wireless operator, Public Mobile, selected Open Channel to manage network signaling and help reduce service costs stemming from non-optimized mobile applications and unnecessary data traffic that was creating excess network congestion.
+Also in early 2013, Toronto-based wireless operator, Public Mobile, selected Open Channel to manage network signaling and reduce service costs stemming from non-optimized mobile applications and unnecessary data traffic, creating excess network congestion.

-In September 2015, Open Channel was made available directly to consumers.
+In September 2015, Open Channel was made available for individual customers.